OliviaD00/Big-Data-Project-ELK/README.md

 ### Description of the Use Case

-*ajouter l'image sur le drive*
+*ajouter l'image use case - Monitoring logs*

 A company with very sensitive data - use case: A bank wants to monitor potential intrusions of its computer equipment.
 They want a dashboard to monitor logs of each computer of the company.
+A security engineer (like SOC) will have to monitore logs and find a way to analyze the behavior of potential threats.
 In this project, we will realize a POC which will show how we can monitor fictive logs of a computer with Dashboard and open source tools.

 ### Technologies involved

 For this use case, we use :

-*à remplacer si nécessaire*

 - Log generation: Some script to create logs with Python
 - Load of data: Filebeat (beats) to collect logs and forwards them to a Kafka topic